drwave/usd-sketchup/README.md

 ##### MacOS:

 In a terminal, run ```xcode-select``` to ensure command line developer tools are installed.
 Then run the script.
 We recommend building without Python, without imaging, and as a monolithic library.
-The Xcode project assumes that it has been built that way and installed into ```/opt/local/USDNoPythonNoImagingMonolithic```.
+The included Xcode project assumes that it has been built that way and installed into ```/opt/local/USDNoPythonNoImagingMonolithic```.

 ```
 > python USD/build_scripts/build_usd.py --no-python --no-imaging --build-monolithic /opt/local/USDNoPythonNoImagingMonolithic